ErikPrantare/Mandelscape/README.md

 - 1-4 + up/down to change colors.

-- 5 + up/down to terrain y scale.
+- 5 + up/down to change terrain y scale.

 - x to render image.
 Will be put inside directory named screenshots.